prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 ### <span id="anchor-67"></span>Zulu

-The alphabets for both Zulu and English are identical, so those with Zulu birth names can use the English tables in the European Languages section to divinate their name.
+The alphabets for both Zulu and English are identical, so those with Zulu birth names can use the English tables in the English folder to divinate the name.

 ### <span id="anchor-68"></span>Xhosa

-The alphabets for both Xhosa and English are identical, so those with Xhosa birth names can use the English tables in the European Languages section to divinate their name.
+The alphabets for both Xhosa and English are identical, so those with Xhosa birth names can use the English tables in the English folder to divinate the name.

 ### <span id="anchor-69"></span>Afrikaans

-Afrikaans uses the same letters and letter order as English, so those with Afrikaans birth names can use the English tables throughout the book to divinate the name.
+Afrikaans uses the same letters and letter order as English, so those with Afrikaans birth names can use the English tables in the English folder to divinate the name.

 Any vowel diphthongs such as “oo” or “oei” should be treated as individual letters as to their value.